hres/cfg-classification-webapp/README.md

 	npm install

-Run `ng build` to build the project.
+Run `ng build -bh /cfg-classification-webapp` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 The contents of this folder is what needs to be made available at https://lam-dev.hres.ca/cfg-classification-webapp/